heiddij/heiddij/README.md

-- 👋 Hi, I’m @heiddij
+- 👋 Hi, I’m Heidi
-- 👀 I’m interested in programming and software development
+- 👀 Passionate about Full Stack development
-- 🌱 I’m currently studying Information and Communication Technology
+- 🌱 My projects:
+    - [BabyBook](https://github.com/heiddij/BabyBook) this is my latest project, implemented as part of the mooc.fi Full Stack Open course.
+Technologies include JavaScript, React, and Node.js.
+    - [RaktonOy](https://github.com/heiddij/RaktonOy) a dynamic homepage for a business, including an admin user interface.
+Technologies include Python, Flask, JavaScript, HTML, and CSS.
+    - [UnityProject](https://github.com/heiddij/UnityProject) this is my first hobby project.
+Technologies include C# and Unity.

 <!---
 heiddij/heiddij is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.